Score aggregation

 - an examination based on the Unit 3–4 sequence, set by the VCAA.

-The statistically moderated SAC score and the examination score are used to calculate study scores by the same procedures as for other VCE studies.
+The statistically moderated SAC score and the examination score are used to calculate study scores using the same procedures as other VCE studies.

 This table demonstrates how these requirements are applied.